 Getting rejected, it's never fun

-Sorrow and Rejection by unclebumpy
+Sorrow and Rejection

 While this blog has been a lot about my good news lately, today it’s a lot about my bad.
 If you’ve been reading my blog then you’d know I was chosen as a nominee in the Men’s Health Best Man Awards 2009 and last week I received an update to inform me that I was not chosen as one of the three finalists.
 Congratulations though to Vinny Lingham who did make it as a finalist in another category and I wish him all the best because he deserves it!